R-Lum/rxylib/cran-comments.md

 ## Release summary

-This is a minor release, polishing the package and adding new functionality.
+This is a minor release.
+We polished the code and did everything to make the users happy.

 ## Test environments
 * local macOS High Sierra 10.13.2-xcode9.2, R-devel